kemilbeltre/awesome-ai/README.md

 - [GitHub Copilot](https://github.com/features/copilot) - Trained on billions of lines of code, GitHub Copilot turns natural language prompts into coding suggestions across dozens of languages.
+- [Cody](https://sourcegraph.com/cody) - Cody is a coding AI assistant that uses AI and a deep understanding of your codebase to help you write and understand code faster.

 ### Frontend